 Many companies in this business model are widespread and appear in the news often.
 B2C happens when a company sells to you directly.
 Think about food delivery, tools, movies, and music; they’re all part of a B2C transaction.
 This is one of the most common E-commerce models

 This business model is also known by the term online marketplace.
 It connects consumers to exchange services and goods, profiting from listing fees or transactions.
 You’ll find big players in this space.
 An example is eBay.

 This business model allows an individual to offer services and goods to companies.
 A business creates a bid, and many individual offers are presented.
 You’ll find affiliate marketing falls in this category.
 An attractive feature of this model is the pricing of products and services.

 Some interesting Ecommerce statistics

 As you read these words, the E-commerce market is growing.
 Many experts believe that up to 95% of all purchases will be made through Ecommerce by 2040.
 This has many implications and possible scenarios.
 As an example: Will in-store purchases be conducted through Ecommerce?
-If you see a product in a store and you’d like to buy it, will you push a button on your mobile device?
+If you see a product in a store and want to buy it, will you push a button on your mobile device?

 Is Ecommerce still profitable?

 This is a common question and a valid one.
 Although it may seem forever since the world uses Ecommerce websites, apps, and services, it is also true that compared to other channels, Ecommerce is still in its infancy.
-This field is being updated with new startups and innovative companies defining how you will use the internet to make purchases today and in the future.
+However, this field is being updated with new startups and innovative companies defining how you will use the internet to make purchases today and in the future.